kalin-angelov/Game-Over/README.md

 ### Game Comment Service

-Like the `Game Service`, the `gameCommentService` is responsible for handling data related to game comments, fetch comments, delete comment, update comment and create comment.
+Like the `gameService`, the `gameCommentService` is responsible for handling data related to game comments, fetch comments, delete comment, update comment and create comment.

 ## Usage Guide